Balancing Efficiency and Quality: MoEISR for Arbitrary-Scale Image Super-Resolution: Experiment

 Tab.~\ref{tab:3} provides a detailed description of the FLOPs required to upscale HR images from the Set14 dataset~\cite{Authors20} to various scales.
 As expected, MoEISR, with its adoption of layer-varying experts, consistently yields lower FLOPs for both versions of MoEISR compared to their respective backbone networks.
 Moreover, the FLOPs disparity becomes more pronounced with an increase in the upscaling factor.
+The disparity in FLOP reduction between LIIF-based and LTE-based MoEISR models can be attributed to the number of hidden layers employed in the original models.
+LIIF~\cite{Authors14} utilizes a 5-layer MLP as the decoder, whereas LTE~\cite{Authors13} utilizes a 4-layer MLP as the decoder.
 A noteworthy point that deserves attention is that MoEISR -s, which has demonstrated its competitive upscaling ability in Tab.~\ref{tab:1} and Tab.~\ref{tab:2}, requires significantly lower FLOPs than the original model.
-SwinIR-MoEISR(LTE) -s, operating at a scaling factor of 2, requires only 37.61\% of the FLOPs compared to the original SwinIR-LTE~\cite{Authors14} model.
-Furthermore, EDSR-MoEISR(LIIF) -s with a scaling factor of 30 requires even less FLOPs, and it requires only 26.27\% of the FLOPs compared to EDSR-LIIF~\cite{Authors14}.
+SwinIR-MoEISR(LTE) -s, operating at a scaling factor of 2, requires only 34.9\% of the FLOPs compared to the original SwinIR-LTE~\cite{Authors13} model.
+Furthermore, EDSR-MoEISR(LIIF) -s with a scaling factor of 30 requires even less FLOPs, and it requires only 26.2\% of the FLOPs compared to EDSR-LIIF~\cite{Authors14}.